 - Research paper: ‘Integrin beta 3 regulates cellular senescence by activating the TGFβ pathway’.
 Valentina Rapisarda, Michela Borghesan, Veronica Miguela, Vesela Encheva, Ambrosius P Snijders, Amaia Lujambio and Ana O’Loghlen.
 Cell Reports 2017.
 DOI: 10.1016/j.celrep.2017.02.012.

 Congratulations to Blizard students for publishing a paper in the Journal of Physiology.
 The paper titled "Diuretic sensitive electroneutral Na+ movement and temperature effects on central axons” was produced by Meneka Kanagaratnam, Christopher Pendleton and Danilo Almeida Souza.
 The paper is about the temperature sensitivity of nerve fibres in the brain.

 The Journal of Physiology publishes research that significantly advances our knowledge of physiology and increases our understanding of how the body functions in health, and disease.
 Published since 1878, this prestigious journal has published papers from over 40 Nobel laureates.
-It is publushed twice per month.

 Well done on this achievement!